dnh33/simple-bsv-faucet/README.md

 ## Support

-If you find this project helpful, consider donating to: `your_bsv_address`
+If you find this project helpful, consider donating to: 1KaMouXsastUR5kdoiWUaHmpBuBnY9Xevg

 ---